jacksloan/qlab-rest/README.md

 Swagger proxy is serves a swagger-ui instance and proxies http requests to QLab

+To run locally, make sure a QLab project is open and run: `npm run start:swagger-proxy`

 [See Project README for more info](./apps/swagger-proxy/README.md)

 # (App) voice-cmd

 Voice cmd is an example application that demonstrates speech-to-text commands that trigger QLab cues

+To run locally, make sure a QLab project is open and run: `npm run start:voice-cmd`

 [See Project README for more info](./apps/voice-cmd/README.md)